View free policies procedures examples from all manuals. No obligation, no credit card!

 It’s generally not good business to let your employees make your products any way they want, whether your product is hamburgers, tires, or remote data backup.
 Too much variation, or inconsistency, in your product will hurt your business.

-Consistency with quality means value, and value means happy customers.
+What does consistency and quality entail?
+Well, consistency with quality means value, and value means happy customers.
 Happy customers will return, and they’ll tell their friends. who will tell their friends, and they’ll grow your business.

 If yours is like most companies in these difficult times, you’re struggling.
 Every employee reacts to their own problems and can’t be bothered with others.
 Furthermore, no one has the time or “luxury” to look ahead, let alone ensure consistency in the here-and-now.
 The result is a decline in quality, revenues, morale, and…the number of employees.